 The Auditing Standards Board Statement on Auditing Standards (SAS) No. 115, Communicating Internal Control Related Matters Identified in an Audit, is informally referred to as the "Management Letter".
-Again this year the Auditors found no basis to issue a Management Letter, as noted at the top of page 2 of their SAS 114 letter.
+Again this year the Auditors found no basis to issue a Management Letter, as noted at the top of page 2 of their SAS 114 letter under Results of Audit.